Derek Chauvin: Appeal

 Chauvin appealed his second-degree murder conviction and requested a public defender to represent him on appeal.
 The Minnesota Supreme Court denied Chauvin's request for a public defender, ruling that his financial state rendered him ineligible.
 Chauvin later hired attorney William Mohrman to represent him.

-On April 24, 2022, Chauvin filed an appeal to the Minnesota Court of Appeals, asking the court to reverse his conviction, and remand an order for a new trial, in a new venue, and re-sentencing, claiming that the jury of the case in the state had been "intimidated by excessive pre-trial publicity".
+In April 2022, Chauvin appealed to the Minnesota Court of Appeals, asking the court to reverse his conviction and order a new trial, in a new venue, claiming that the jury of the case in the state had been "intimidated by excessive pre-trial publicity".
 Chauvin's lawyer further stated that the settlement reached between the city of Minneapolis and the Floyd family for $27 million during jury selection amounted to prejudice.

-Imprisonment
+In April 2023, a three-judge panel of the Court of Appeals issued a 50-page decision affirming the conviction.
+Chauvin asked the Minnesota Supreme Court to review the case, but was denied in July 2023.

+Chauvin's lawyer asked the Supreme Court of the United States to review the case.
+The appeal centered on the claim by Chauvin that he did not receive a fair trial due to pre-trial publicity and that potential civil unrest if he was acquitted may have influenced the jury.
+In an interview from prison for a documentary released on November 16, 2023, by the right-wing media organization Alpha News, Chauvin said, "At the end of the day, the whole trial including sentencing was a sham."
+The Supreme Court declined to hear Chauvin's case on November 20, 2023, which left in place the state court rulings that affirmed his conviction and for his sentence of 22 1/2 years in prison.